Crown Resorts in Australia and beyond

 200% up to $1000

 Crown Resorts in Australia

-Crown is one of Australia’s largest entertainment groups, wholly owning and operating the most well-known integrated casinos and resorts in Melbourne and Perth.
+Crown is one of Australia’s largest entertainment groups, which is one of several company’s to hold a monopoly on casino gaming in Australia, wholly owning and operating the most well-known integrated casinos and resorts in Melbourne and Perth.
 As a tourist to either of these cities, a stop at one of the Crown casinos for at least a drink and a spin of the roulette wheel is as mandatory as a visit to the Sydney Harbour Bridge, that’s how iconic these entertainment complexes have become.

 Visitors to both Crown Casino Entertainment complexes in Melbourne and Perth should join Crown Signature Club Rewards, a loyalty program which awards points to members which can then be used to nab freebies and other prizes, such as gift cards, hotel stays, film tickets, restaurant visits, free parking, and other great experiences – so long as you have enough points.